 This piece plays a spin on the timely phrase “stop and smell the flowers.”
 Francisco translated this phrase that reminds us to be mindful of the present moment into a metaphor, meaning that we should think twice and be more mindful about using single use items— like the aluminum cans and chop sticks that make up this display of a flower patch.
 He stated, “please stop and smell the absurdity of using any single use items.
 And if you must, please reduce, reuse, and recycle.”
 There are 132 cans on chop sticks in this installation.
 Francisco specifically chose the number of 132 cans because that is the average number that each U.S. citizen disposes per year.
 Francisco hopes this installation preaches his message and brings awareness to the environmental harm that single-use items create.

-Along the sidewalk in the Camellia Garden (located at the rear of the Arboretum to the left of the picnic tables) you will see the following piece of art:
+Along the sidewalk in the Camellia Garden (located at the rear of the Arboretum to the left of the picnic tables) was the following piece of art:

 This piece symbolizes a family’s relationship and the wonder of a man and woman creating a child together.
 The sculpture’s structure was inspired by ancient Greek grave markers which were called stelae—the Greek term for pillar or shaft.
 Francisco composed this piece using a variety of hardwoods from Fitzgerald Wood Products.
 Combining Ipe, Balau Red, Balau Yellow, and Mahogany lumber, the wood slats are bound with steel wire to depict four different figures on each side.

-Further down that pathway toward the Contemplation Garden and across from it you'll find the following:
+Further down that pathway toward the Contemplation Garden:

 This sculpture is composed of flattened aluminum cans attached to a tree limb with chop sticks.
 The colorful metallics of the cans reminds us that the leaves of trees are one of the most important things nature has provided us with.
 They are necessary to produce the oxygen that we live and breathe in every moment of our lives.
 The sculpture shows us how Francisco utilizes and repurposes common trash to create a conversation piece.